wildfly/quickstart/README.md

 *   [Configure Maven](#mavenconfiguration): How to configure the Maven repository for use by the quickstarts.

-*   [Build and Deploy the Quickstarts](#runningquickstarts): General instructions for building and deploying the quickstarts.
+*   [Run the Quickstarts](#runningquickstarts): General instructions for building, deploying, and running the quickstarts.

 *   [Suggested Approach to the Quickstarts](#suggestedApproach): A suggested approach on how to work with the quickstarts.